 The Department of Electrical and Computer Engineering offers two graduate degree programs.
-The Master of Electrical Engineering degree is a non-thesis, course-based program designed to increase a student’s mastery of advanced subjects.
+The Master of Electrical and Computer Engineering degree is a non-thesis, course-based program designed to increase a student’s mastery of advanced subjects.
 The PhD program prepares students for a research career in academia or industry.

 Our PhD program prepares students for a research career in academia or industry.
 The program consists of formal courses and original research conducted under the guidance of a faculty advisor, leading to a thesis.
 Students in the PhD program complete a Master of Science (MS) degree as part of their program — our department does not admit students for a terminal MS degree.

-Rice's Jones Graduate School of Business and the Department of Electrical and Computer Engineering offer an MBA/MEE coordinated degree program.
+Rice's Jones Graduate School of Business and the Department of Electrical and Computer Engineering offer an MBA/MECE coordinated degree program.
 Designed to meet the growing demand for managers with technical expertise, this program trains students to apply management strategies that meet the needs of high-technology companies.